How to Increase Chances of Successful IVF?Fertility Treatment

 - How long will the clinic preserve the embryo?

 Yazd Reproductive Sciences Institute (YRSI), one of the best fertility centers in Iran, welcomes Iranian and foreign patients seeking fertility treatment.
-This clinic is considered one of the first ones in the country in which ART methods were developed and practiced.
+This clinic is considered one of the first in the country where ART methods were developed and practiced.

 IVF is expensive and time-consuming; therefore, choosing a skilled fertility specialist is necessary to prevent further expenses.
-Although IVF and embryo transfer are standard and feasible procedures nowadays, the doctor's experience in these fields will affect the result of the operation.
+Although IVF and embryo transfer are standard and feasible procedures nowadays, the doctor's experience in these fields will affect the result of the operation and improve IVF success.

 Re-check Everything before Transfer Embryo

 Speed and accuracy during embryo transfer are essential in increasing the chance of IVF success.
-Therefore, ask your doctor to check all your tests and procedures once before transferring the embryo so that if you need further treatments, you do it before the transfer stage.
-By doing so, the embryo will be transferred with higher speed and accuracy.
+Therefore, ask your doctor to check all your tests and procedures once before transferring the embryo so that if you need further treatments, you can do it before the transfer stage.
+Doing so will transfer the embryo with higher speed and accuracy.

 Take PGD and PGS Tests

-Since chromosomal and genetic disorders are the leading causes of miscarriage, taking PGS and PGD tests can increase your chance of IVF success.
+Since chromosomal and genetic disorders are the leading causes of miscarriage, taking PGS and PGD tests can increase your IVF success rate.
 We should note that pre-implantation genetic screening (PGS) and pre-implantation genetic diagnosis (PGD) aim to check for chromosomal and genetic disorders.
-After being tested, the embryos with normal genetic characteristics are selected and transferred to the mother's uterus.
+After testing, the embryos with normal genetic characteristics are selected and transferred to the mother's uterus.
 Taking PGD and PGS eliminates the risk of implantation failure and, as a result, increases the chance of having a healthy child and successful IVF.

-Taking folic acid supplements and multivitamins should be started three months before embryo transfer.
+Folic acid supplements and multivitamins should be started three months before embryo transfer.
 Recent investigations have concluded that taking folic acid by both partners keeps the embryo healthy and increases the possibility of having multiple births.
-It is suggested to take supplements that contain folic acid, vitamin D, and B. Needless to say, and you should consult your doctor about the type and dosage of supplements before taking them.
+Taking supplements containing folic acid, vitamin D, and B is suggested to improve IVF success.
+You should consult your doctor about the type and dosage of supplements before taking them.

-Some supplements which increase the chance of IVF pregnancy include:
+Some supplements that increase the chance of IVF pregnancy include: